 It was nice to see how varied Comic Con Paris was, making sure there was something suitable to most popular culture interests and not just following the current craze but making sure that their offer was well rounded.

-As for the steampunk part, after very limited presence at last year’s Paris Manga and Sci-fi Show, Japan Expo Belgium and this year’s Made in Asia, (links to my reviews on The Gatehouse), I hadn’t expected much.
+As for the steampunk part, after very limited presence at last year’s Paris Manga and Sci-fi Show, Japan Expo Belgium and this year’s Made in Asia, I hadn’t expected much.

 Of course I was quite pleased to find that the first dressed up visitor I encountered was someone wearing a take on steampunk pirate.
 A little later I walked past the combined booths of Olkeinheim Craft and Tisse-Songe on Japan Expo early in the morning.
 They had also sold at Japan Expo Belgium so I wasn’t that surprised by their presence but it was still nice to see steampunk vendors.